 At Arlene’s hearing, Arlene pled with Harada to give back her car.
 She tried to explain that Tino had been borrowing her car for years without incident, that seven years had gone by since his 2009 arrest, and that after so many years she had thought Tino could be trusted.
 But Harada waved all this aside, saying: “well, your trust was misplaced.”

 Harada’s decision at the end of an administrative hearing is not the end of the road; the city must go to court to make the forfeiture final.
 But most property owners cannot afford to keep fighting, and instead agree to “settle” on terms set by the city.
 In Arlene’s case, the city offered to drop the forfeiture case and return the car if she paid $4,000 and agreed to immobilize the car for 18 months.
-Arlene does not think she should have to pay anything, as she did nothing wrong, and so she will continue to fight.
+Arlene did not think she should have to pay anything, as she did nothing wrong, and so she continued to fight.

 “Things That We’ve Heard So Many Times Before”